Upcoming Outreach Events

 please contact the office at [email protected]

-Outreach happens when a group of parishioners come together in support of community services around the San Diego area.
-St. John’s Outreach activities are many and varied and touch the people of the South Bay, the Diocese of San Diego and the world at large.
-Locally, we work closely with the South Bay Community Services (SBCS).
-On an ongoing basis, we support their Food Bank, their Domestic Violence Shelter (with blankets and other supplies), and its Preschool (craft supplies).
-We also support students at the St. John's ECS Head Start preschool, Dreams for Change, and Toys for Tots.
+We also support students at the St. John's ECS Head Start preschool, Dreams for Change, and Toys for Tots, and a Domestic Violence Shelter, with new blankets and other supplies.
 St. John’s is a founding member of the Service and Justice Coalition, a Diocesan group of about 30 parishes that meet quarterly to discuss their various outreach programs.
 Members share ideas and may decide to join forces to work on a project together to increase its effectiveness.

 Ongoing Outreach Collections